1610 – Birth of James Butler, 1st Duke of Ormond; royalist soldier; and three times Lord Lieutenant of Ireland.

 1922 – A Free State soldier is killed by sniper near Naas, Co Kildare.
 Another dies in an accidental shooting at Corporation Street, central Dublin.

-1982 – Car mogul John DeLorean arrested and charged with cocaine distribution.
+1982 – Car mogul, John DeLorean, was arrested and charged with cocaine distribution.
 John DeLorean is a peripheral but very interesting character in the history of Ireland.
-Four years previously, he started the DeLorean Motor Company in Northern Ireland with the financial support of the Northern Ireland Development Authority to the tune of £80m in the hope it would bring 2,000 jobs to sectarian troubled Belfast.
+Four years previously, he started the DeLorean Motor Company in the north of Ireland with the financial support of the Northern Ireland Development Authority to the tune of £80m in the hope it would bring 2,000 jobs to sectarian troubled Belfast.
 At the time, the Dublin government was disappointed it could not match the incentives provided by London.

-1991 – Seán Kelly wins the Tour of Lombardy.
+1991 – Seán Kelly wins the (Giro di Lombardia) Tour of Lombardy for the third time.

 1998 – Discussions between British Prime Minister Tony Blair, David Trimble and Martin McGuinness fail to break the deadlock on the surrender of arms.